 A Scientific Explanation of Vertigo

 Here’s how the hearing process works.
 Sounds come in as waves through the ear canal and go into the eardrum.
 Then, sounds turn into vibrations and transfer through the inner ear by three bones: the malleus, the incus, and the stapes.
 From here, they pass through the cochlea and then move to the vestibular nerve which transmits the sound signals to the brain.

 The inner ear also consists of semicircular canals that play a significant role in balance.
 They are at right angles to each other and lined with sensitive hair cells that maintain stability in the body.
 The way the structure is designed, combined with the sensitivity of the hair cells in the canals, creates prompt feedback on your position in your environment.
-If any element of this gets interrupted for any reason, a vertigo attack can occur.
+Interruption of any element of this can result in a vertigo attack.

 Classic Symptoms of Vertigo

 As mentioned earlier, when you have vertigo, you feel as if you or your environment is spinning or moving even while you are motionless.
 Making any movements in your head or body, such as rolling over in bed, can worsen the symptoms.

 Some people also experience nausea and vomiting along.
 Nystagmus (twitching or jerking of the eye) is also present in some people.
 Vertigo is usually not life-threatening unless it comes along with weakness on one side of the body.
 If you experience this, you better consult your doctor and undergo assessment for stroke.